 Charred Lemon & Honey-Shrimp Skillet

-The charred lemons make this dish standout, so be sure to take the time to prep them as you’re pulling the other ingredients together.
-While it seems like a fancy, chef-y sort of move, charring citrus is just a matter of heating up the broiler, popping them on a tray, and waiting for 10 to 15 minutes as their flavor deepens and sweetens.
-Hitting the lemon with that little bit of concentrated heat imparts so much depth and complexity to the citrus flavors, it’s one of our favorite kitchen hacks.
+It’s the charred lemons that make this dish such a standout, and while they may seem like a fancy, chef-y sort of ingredient, making them is as simple as sliding halved lemons under the broiler for 10 to 15 minutes.
+That little bit of concentrated heat imparts so much depth and sweet complexity — it’s one of our favorite kitchen hacks.
 (Try it in a cocktail, like our smoky charred lemonade with mezcal.)

 Once the juice from the charred lemons meets up with this recipe’s other ingredients, great things happen.
-The honey and sambal oelek, brightened by the citrus notes, make a sweet-savory glaze that clings to the shrimp and creates a delightfully crunchy crust.
+The honey and sambal oelek, brightened by the citrus notes, make a sweet-savory glaze that clings to the shrimp and creates a delightfully crunchy caramelized exterior.

-There really is no place this one-dish meal wouldn’t be a standout.
-Serve it as a starter for a special dinner, and you’ll soon hear requests to feast on the app alone.
-Carry it along to a picnic at the beach, and it will add a touch of elegance to the salty, sandy day.
-Or add a quick winter slaw and a side of rice, and you’ve got yourself a satisfying dinner that’s ready in a flash.
+There really is no place this dish wouldn’t be a hit.
+It makes a gorgeous appetizer, and it’ll pair with cocktails, beer, or wine.
+Carry it along to a picnic at the beach, and it’ll add a touch of elegance to the salty, sandy day.
+Or add a quick and crunchy slaw and a side of rice, and you’ve got yourself a satisfying dinner that’s ready in a flash.

 Our tips: The sturdy glaze helps the shrimp hold up well for day-after bowls, salads, and tacos.
-Slice those leftover lemons into julienned strips to add a bit of extra punch to your leftovers.
+Slice those leftover lemons into julienned strips and use them to add a bit of extra punch to your leftovers.

 Servings: 4 to 6

 1 ½ lb Gelson’s jumbo shrimp, peeled and deveined